FC Martigues: History

 The club was promoted back to the Championnat National in 2022, after ten years in lower divisions.

 On 18 May 2024, Martigues secured promotion to Ligue 2, ending a 22-year absence from the second tier.
 They defeated Nîmes 1–0 on the final matchday of the 2023–24 Championnat National season to earn promotion as runners-up to Red Star.
 While waiting for the Stade Francis-Turcan to be renovated to Ligue 2 standards, Martigues began the season at Marseille's Stade Vélodrome.

 On 10 May 2025, Martigues was relegated back to the Championnat National after a 5–1 defeat away to Lorient, staying only one season in the second division.
 On 4 July 2025, the DNCG excluded Martigues from national competitions, signifying relegation to the sixth-tier Régional 1 The club's appeal was rejected on 15 July.
+Eventually, the club was administratively relegated to the Départemental 3 for the 2025–26 season, the eleventh tier of the French football system.